seflless/skewed/README.md

    ```

 #### Dev
-To host up the workbench page (see `workbench/main.ts`, run the following.
-It will watch for changes and hot reload.
+To serv up the workbench web-page and rebuild on code changes run the following.
 ```
 pnpm dev
 # Open the workbench page at http://localhost:3000/